 The Town Council and/or the Shoreline Administrator may require an applicant to furnish information and data in addition to that contained or required on the substantial Development Permit, Conditional Use, or Variance application.

 10. Local Agency Review Criteria.
-The Shoreline Administrator shall review the application and related information and make a decision to approve, approve with condition, or deny the application for a Substantial Development Permit, Conditional Use, or Variance.
-No Permit shall be granted unless the proposed development is consistent with the provisions of this Master Program, the Shoreline Management Act of 1971, and the rules and regulations adopted by the Department of Ecology there under.
+The Shoreline Administrator shall review the application and related information and make a decision to approve, approve with conditions, or deny the application for a Substantial Development Permit, Conditional Use, or Variance.
+No Permit shall be granted unless the proposed development is consistent with the applicable provisions of this Master Program, the Shoreline Management Act of 1971, and the rules and regulations adopted by the Department of Ecology there under.

 11. Burden of Proof on Applicant.
-The burden of proving that the proposed substantial development is consistent with the criteria which must be met before a Permit is granted shall be on the applicant.
+The burden of proving that the proposed use or development is consistent with the applicable criteria which must be met before a Permit is granted shall be on the applicant.

 12. Conditional Approval.
-Should the Shoreline Administrator and/or the Town Council find that any application does not substantially comply with criteria imposed by the Master Program and the Shoreline Management Act of 1971, they may deny such application or attach any terms or condition which is deemed suitable and reasonable to affect the purpose and objective of this Master Program.
+Should the Shoreline Administrator and/or the Town Council find that any application does not substantially comply with criteria imposed by the Master Program and the Shoreline Management Act of 1971, they may deny such application or attach any terms or conditions deemed suitable and reasonable to affect the purpose and objective of this Master Program.

 13. Bonds.
 The Shoreline Administrator may require the applicant to post a bond in favor of the Town of Pe Ell to assure full compliance with any terms and conditions imposed by the Shoreline Administrator and/or the Town Council on any Substantial Development or Conditional Use Permit.
 Said bond shall be in an amount to reasonably assure the Town that any deferred improvement will be carried out within the time stipulated.

-14. Shoreline Administrator’s Final Decision.
-Within Thirty (30) days from the date of the public hearing, or within Thirty (30) days from the end of the public comment period for the public notice of a Substantial Development Permit, the Town shall send the Shoreline Administrator’s final order, including findings and conclusions to the applicant.
-The following information shall be provided to the Department of Ecology and the Attorney General:
+14. Filing Town’s Final Decision with Ecology.
+Within thirty (30) days from the date of the public hearing, or within thirty (30) days from the end of the public comment period for the public notice of a Substantial Development Permit, Conditional Use, or Variance, the Town shall send the Town’s final order, including findings and conclusions to the applicant.
+Following the approval or denial of any shoreline permit, the Shoreline Administrator shall submit the permit application and Town’s decision to the Department of Ecology and Attorney General for filing, consistent with the submittal requirements in WAC 173-27-130 including the following:

 A copy of the complete application per WAC 173-27-180;